JesseDavids/JesseDavids/README.md

 ## Jesse here, but you can call me Jay. 👋

-- 🔭 Currently working on various projects, i'm an intern at SSK Agri
+- 🔭 Currently working on various projects, i'm an Junior at SSK Agri IT department
 - Programming experience: C# and VB.NET, currently doing C/C++ and Python.
 - 🌱 I’m currently doing embedded systems development, currently using the Arduino/Atmel/Cortex-M/Pi platform with custom boards and sensors.
 - Using various communication protocols such as LORA/MQTT/WIFI/NFC/RS232/I2C/SPI/BLUETOOTH